Kumquats, like their cousin citrus trees, are quite heavy feeders. However, these babies are not too picky when it comes to food.

-- Superthrive (natural & non-toxic but not organic)
+- Superthrive (natural & non-toxic, non-organic)

-- Banana peel
+- Banana peel: potassium

-- Egg shell
+- Egg shell: calcium

-- Epsom salt
+- Epsom salt: magnesium

 After the materials have been broken down & given out quite an unpleasant smell, we can start using them as a fertilizer for our kumquat trees.
 You can pour some of the liquid around the plant.

 Adding some Epsom salt (magnesium sulfate) & lettuce helps with the green leaf growth.
-The banana peels we used earlier is for phosphorous & egg shell for calcium (our guess).
+The banana peels we used earlier is for phosphorous & egg shell for calcium.